admtrv/BookByte.github.io/README.md

 # Front End Start-Up

-To allow all features work properly when opening `index.html` locally, you can run the project in one of two ways.
+To allow all features work properly when opening `index.html` locally, you can run the project in one of these ways:

 ## Launch Browser in Unsafe Mode